citrus/quick_site/README.md

 ** ---- In Development ---- **

 Quick Site is a light-weight Sinatra app designed to make creating & deploying static websites a breeze.
+Quick Site was inspired by [StaticMatic](https://github.com/staticmatic/staticmatic).

 To use quick site: